 Instructions

-- Season each pork tenderloin with 1 teaspoon of House Seasoning Blend.
+- Season each pork tenderloin evenly with 1 teaspoon of all-purpose seasoning.

-- Add pork to bag and chill for at least 30 minutes or up to 8 hours.
+- Add the pork to the marinade and turn to coat completely.
+Seal the bag and refrigerate for at least 30 minutes or up to 8 hours.

-- During last 10 minutes of grilling, baste pork with reserved marinade.
+- During the last 10 minutes of grilling, brush the pork with the reserved marinade.

 Christina’s Notes